Dots and Loops: Background and recording

 Seven of the ten tracks on Dots and Loops were recorded by Stereolab in March 1997 at the Chicago studio Idful Music Corporation with John McEntire, who also produced and mixed the tracks with the band.
 The remaining three tracks – "The Flower Called Nowhere", "Prisoner of Mars", and "Contronatura" – were recorded the following month at Academy of St. Martin in the Street in Düsseldorf, this time with co-production, co-mixing, and engineering duties overseen by Andi Toma.
 Additional engineering was undertaken by Max Stamm and Toma's Mouse on Mars bandmate Jan St. Werner.
+The band's songwriter and guitarist Tim Gane said that McEntire allowed the band to "make the music we wanted ourselves and never tried to take over when things weren't working".
+Stereolab also stayed at the Düsseldorf studio, where Stamm would make the band breakfast and bring newspapers.
 Stereolab recorded the song "I Feel the Air (Of Another Planet)" for the album, but it was not mixed in time for the mastering process and instead appeared on the band's 2000 EP The First of the Microbe Hunters.

-The Dots and Loops sessions marked the first time Stereolab recorded straight to Digital Audio Tape, a process the band found enjoyable.
-McEntire also introduced the band to Pro Tools.
-"Digital audio recording seemed like a child’s toy," said Tim Gane.
-"Making lots of little loops of the bass, guitar and the drum parts, not having to play everything through from beginning to end, plopping things in where you wanted them and moving things around to see how it sounded.
+In the first Chicago sessions, Stereolab attempted to record straight-to-tape as they did with previous albums.
+McEntire and drummer Andy Ramsay were dissatisfied with how the drums sounded and decided to try recording them in loops with Pro Tools recently installed in the studio's computer.
+The drums were first recorded on tape and the playback was digitally recorded.
+Gane said in 2019, "making lots of little loops of the bass, guitar and the drum parts, not having to play everything through from beginning to end, plopping things in where you wanted them and moving things around to see how it sounded.
 We loved it!"
-The extra track "Bonus Beats" from the album's 2019 expanded edition also sees the band's drummer Andy Ramsay experimenting with a drum machine.
+The band's singer and lyricist Lætitia Sadier also said, "With the new technology, you make up a new way of doing things".

-The album's title references Norman McLaren's 1940 animated short films Dots and Loops.
+The album's title references both Norman McLaren's 1940 animated short films Dots and Loops, and the band recording with a digital audio workstation at the time.
+Its artwork was designed by Julian House.